moinwiki/moin/docs/admin/configure.rst

 a given action.

-Please note that wikis usually make much use of so-called *soft security*, which means that they are rather open and give freedom to users, while providing means to revert damage in case it happens.
+Please note that wikis usually make much use of so-called *soft security*, which means that they are rather open and give freedom to users, while at the same time providing the means to revert any damage that may have been caused.

 *Hard security* means that one would lock items, etc. so that no damage can possibly be done.

 Moin's default configuration tries to give a sane compromise of both soft and hard security.
-Depending on the situation the wiki admin/owner/community has to deal with, however, you may need different settings.
+However, you may need different settings depending on the situation that the wiki admin, wiki owner or wiki community will have to deal with.

-So just keep in mind:
+So keep in mind:

-* if your wiki is rather open, you might make it easy to contribute (e.g. a user who is not a regular user of your wiki could fix some typos he has just found).
-However, a hostile user (or bot) might also put some spam into your wiki (you'd be able to revert the spam later).
+* if your wiki is rather open, you might make it easy to contribute, e.g. a user who is not a regular user of your wiki could fix some typos he has just found.
+However, a hostile user or bot might also put some spam into your wiki with the ability to be able to revoke the spam later.
-* if your wiki is rather closed (e.g. you require every user to first apply for an account and to log in before being able to do changes), you'll rarely get contributions from casual users and maybe also less from members of your community.
-But, it's likely you won't get spam either.
+* if your wiki is rather closed, e.g. you require every user to first apply for an account and to log in before being able to do changes, you will rarely get contributions from casual users and maybe also less from members of your community.
+But, getting spam is then less likely.

 ACL for functions
 -----------------
 This ACL controls access to some specific functions / views of moin::

-    # we just show the default value of acl_rights_functions for information,
-    # you usually do not have to change it:
+    # the default value of acl_rights_functions for information, you usually do not have to change it:
     #acl_rights_functions = ['superuser', 'notextcha', ]
     acl_functions = u'+YourName:superuser TrustedEditorGroup:notextcha'